 The Public Funds Investment Act ("Act") requires an annual audit of investment practices.
-Audit procedures in this area conducted as a part of the audit of the general purpose financial statements disclosed that in the areas of investment practices, management and establishment of appropriate policies, the City adhered to the requirements of the Act.
-Additionally, investment practices of the City were in accordance with local policies.
+Audit procedures conducted as a part of the audit of the general purpose financial statements disclosed that in the areas investment policies, management and establishment of appropriate the City adhered the requirements Additionally, investment practices of the City were in accordance with local policies.